shanmukha-k/Real-Time-Secure-Communication-using-Sequential-Half-Aggregation-of-Lattice-Based-Signatures/README.md

 ### License

-Distributed under the MIT License.
+This project is licensed under a custom license.
 See `LICENSE` for more information.

 ### Contact